Open access and open research

 Authors whose research is funded by any of the UK Research Councils can access the NTU Open Access Fund to cover publishers’ article processing charges (APCs) for peer-reviewed papers (except invited reviews).
 All submissions to the NTU Open Access Fund require approval by the relevant Associate Dean for Research following the completion of the NTU open access fund application form.
 Guidelines have been appended to the form to provide further information and greater clarification on eligibility for submission to the fund.

 For other research funders you should check the terms and conditions of your grant, as you may be able to include the costs of OA in your budget.
-An overview of Open Access and Funded Research is available to support you with this process.

 Publisher discounts and deals

-NTU authors can benefit from a range of agreements with publishers without the need for APC payment or ADR approval.
+NTU authors can benefit from a range of agreements (PDF, 209KB) with publishers without the need for APC payment or ADR approval.
 Please be aware that these deals are reviewed frequently and the terms and conditions may change without notice.

 Contact your Research Support Librarian for more information.